-The Howick Local Board Plan is the guiding document for the local board, and is its strategic three-year plan to outline the communities' priorities and preferences.
+The Howick Local Board Plan is its strategic three-year plan outlining the community's priorities.

 Accessible word documents of local board plans are also available on request through our contact centre on 09 301 0101 or by visiting one of our service centres.

 Howick Local Board Agreement (budget)

 The local board agreement sets out the local board's budget and funding for activities and performance measures for the financial year.

 Local board agreements are part of the council's annual budget.

 Read our budget plans in full.

 The achievements report contains summaries of projects, initiatives and advocacy efforts towards making Howick an even better place to live, work and play.

 Howick Heritage Plan 2016

 The 2016 Howick Heritage Plan is a guide to the management and preservation of heritage interests across the Howick Local Board area.